Table of Contents

 - Air-tickets.
 Arrival.
 (I had to submit my Malaysia VISA as I was entering from Melaka).

 - Hotel booking for the entire period of your stay.

 - Two copies of 3.5cm X 4.5cm passport-sized photos (Matte finish)

-- Properly filled and signed Singapore Tourist VISA application form.
+- Properly filled and signed the Singapore Tourist VISA application form.

 Validity and Fee of Singapore Tourist VISA

-Given the fact that Singapore has a very strong Indian connection and also because it sees a continuous flow of a significant number of tourists, wouldn’t it make more sense to have VISA on Arrival for Indians or at-least an ETA, just like Sri-Lanka has?
+Given the fact that Singapore has a very strong Indian connection and also because it sees a continuous flow of a significant number of tourists, wouldn’t it make more sense to have a VISA on Arrival for Indians or at least an ETA, just like Sri Lanka has?

-As per Abhishek, a reader of this blog, there has been some additional requirements for Singapore VISA for Indians.
+As per Abhishek, a reader of this blog, there have been some additional requirements for Singapore VISA for Indians.
 Quoting his update as follows:

 Passports issued in South India also need HR Letter and Company Leave letters as mandatory documents for Singapore tourist visa.
 Basically now its mandatory for any passport applying from anywhere in India.
 I confirmed with Trawellday and other agencies in Bangalore and Chennai.

 How have been your experiences in applying for the Indian Passport?